OIiver-D/docent/README.md

 - The Logger class inside of Utils exists to log with neat colours and proper timestamps with all log messages.
 Use this over console.log.

 ## Foundry Path
-For the build pipeline to work properly you must define an environment variable called `FOUDNRY_PATH` that points to the save data directory.
+For the build pipeline to work properly you must define an environment variable called `FOUNDRY_PATH` that points to the save data directory.
 Example:
 Windows Powershell:
 `[Environment]::SetEnvironmentVariable("FOUNDRY_PATH", ${Env:localappdata}+"\FoundryVTT", "User")`